-The primary goal of the financial aid office is to help students achieve their educational goals through financial support and resources.
+The primary goal of the Financial Aid Office is to help students achieve their educational goals through financial support and resources.
 It is the goal of the Office of Admissions, Recruitment, and Financial Aid to assist students to keep financial obligations at a minimum during their educational experience.
-Through federal and state resources, work study, and loans, the school provides award packages which contain both gift and self help forms of assistance.
+Through federal and state resources, work study, and loans, the school provides award packages which contain both gift and self-help forms of assistance.
 Priority consideration for funding is given to the students who meet established deadlines for submission of aid forms.
-The financial aid package process insures effective use of funds available and provides fair and equitable treatment of all applicants.
+The financial aid package process ensures effective use of funds available and provides fair and equitable treatment of all applicants.

 94.3% of the students enrolled at Graham Hospital School of Nursing during the 2017-18 academic year received some form of financial assistance.

 During the 2017-18 academic year a total of $466,642 was awarded in federal and state financial aid, student loans, and miscellaneous institutional/outside scholarships.